KseniiaBelorustceva/vwfa-lang/README.md

 Description of the experiment to be here

-Implementation to be here
+Web-stack:
-Java, JavaScript
+MEAN: mongoDB, Express, AngularJS, NodeJS; Bootstrap

-Spring, Groovy, JQuery, AngularJS, jsPsych
+Experiment:
-'Database' = csv file
+jsPsych